tailorvj/tailorvj.github.com/_posts/2016-08-17-problems-updating-site.md

 ---
 ## I'm having trouble updating this site at the moment

+Update: Posts are being published using prose.io and Jekyll, but subfolders are not updating.
+Why?

 Update: I got a build warning email saying my Jekyll is using pygments highlighter instead of rouge, so I edited config.yml to fix that.
 Now editing this post to see if it triggers a site update

 This post shouldn't appear at all unless the problem is solved :)